Tips, tricks and hints to help you hunt for auto insurance for your new car.

 Whether you’re getting your dream car or your A to B car, you gotta get insurance coverage.
 This will not only help you avoid any unnecessary legal fines but keep if your vehicle protected from covered loss.
 And while we understand car insurance is probably the most boring aspect of owning a car, we’ve outlined some tips and ways to save on car insurance for your new vehicle.
 Let’s get started.

 If you buy your car from a dealership, they’ll most likely require you show proof of insurance prior to driving the vehicle off the lot.
-This is especially true if you lease or use a loan to purchase the vehicle.
+This is especially true if you lease or finance the vehicle.
 Understanding what you’ll need to get insurance quickly is imperative if you don’t want to spend your entire day at the dealership (who does?).
 Let’s outline some simple tips to get you in the driver's seat as soon as possible.

 In order to get the more accurate car insurance quote, you’ll need the following:

 Once you find the vehicle you want, you can get a quote prior to actually purchasing the vehicle by using the VIN.
 Many dealerships list the VIN on their website, allowing you to get an accurate estimate of your car insurance quote.
 Most insurance companies will then give you a quote number to retrieve the saved quote.

 Once you activate the policy, your new insurance company will send the dealership your proof of insurance and you’ll be able to drive off the lot.
 Simple as that!

 While the process of getting your first vehicle versus your second is largely the same, having an established policy does give you some leeway in terms of when you can add your second car.
 Depending on your policy, you could have anywhere between 14-30 days to list your additional vehicle.
 If this is a feature of your insurance policy, the coverage you carry on your other vehicles would extend to the new vehicle for a predetermined amount of time.